-I asked him to share his biggest money-saving secret and he told me there’s one rule he follows that dictates all his spending habits.
+I asked him to share his biggest money-saving secret and he told me there’s one rule he follows and it dictates all his spending habits.
 This is his one rule:

 I never buy anything I don’t absolutely need.

-He’s an attorney and works for himself and sometimes the cash isn’t flowing into his practice.
-He often has a hard time collecting from some clients and sometimes he will go for months when the work just isn’t there.
-Because he’s pretty much the only one he can depend on for money, building his emergency fund and budgeting has always been part of his approach to money.
+He’s an attorney and works for himself and the cash isn’t always flowing into his practice.
+He sometimes has a hard time collecting from clients and may go for months when the work just isn’t there.
+Because he’s pretty much the only one he can depend on for money (which many of us can relate to), building his emergency fund and budgeting has always been part of his approach to money.

-These are some of the shopping habits that help him stick to his rule…
+These are the types of shopping habits that help him stick to his rule…